Georg Arnold-Graboné

 Georg Arnold-Graboné (also Arnold Grabone; 11 September 1896 – 10 February 1982) was a painter of German impressionism and an art teacher.
 Because Grabone is not his real surname, sometimes his name appears as Georg Arnold-Graboné.

 Biography

 Early life

 Born in Munich on 11 September 1896, Arnold was the son of the Regional-President Wilheim von Arnold.
-He went to study at Munich Art Academy.
-In 1914 the young Arnold passed his Abwalt (exit examination), and volunteered as an enlistee in the German Army.
-While serving in World War I. he suffered a head injury from a grenade explosion.
+He went to study at the Academy of Fine Arts, Munich.
+In 1914, the young Arnold passed his Abwalt (exit examination), and volunteered as an enlistee in the German Army.
+While serving in World War I, he suffered a head injury from a grenade explosion.
 The injury left him temporarily without hearing or speech.
 Because of his injuries he was discharged from the army.
-He returned to his Schwabian homeland.
+He returned to his Swabian homeland.

 Maturity

 Without the benefit of any additional schooling, Arnold began to paint everything he saw.
 Although his speech and hearing returned, he could not abandon his love of painting.
-He began to study formally in Stuttgart and then studied Cubism in Vienna under Professor Lippert.
+He began to study formally at the State Academy of Fine Arts Stuttgart and then studied Cubism at the Academy of Fine Arts Vienna under Professor Lippert.
 Here he became a member of a circle of painters known as the "Licht-Gruppe".